joemingna/exit-intent-plugin/README.md

 2. 'animation-in' : chose between either 'show' or 'fadeIn' for the animation.
 By default, it will take show if not specified.
 3. 'animation-out' : chose between either 'hide' or 'fadeOut' for the animation.
 By default, it will take hide if not specified.
 4. 'speed' : its the speed of your animation, chose either default speed setting, 'fast', 'normal' or 'slow' or chose a number in millisecond.(1000 for 1 second).
-5. 'overlayColor' : chose the collor of your overlay in hexadicimal (#000000).
+5. 'overlayColor' : chose the collor of your overlay in hexadicimal (#000000) _**Also, you can enter none if you dont want any color or opacity because you want to design you're own overlay.**_.
 6. 'overlayOpacity' : chose between 0 to 1 where 0 is invisible (ex : 0.5).
 7. 'nbTimepopupCanApear' : Set the number of time your popup will appear.
 8. 'cookieLife' :The life spawn of your cookie. by default, its 30 days.
 The user wont see your popup after it reaches the limit of time it can appear with the 'nbTimepopupCanApear' parameter.
 Until the cookie is destroyed after the day limit you setted (numbers = number of day)